 Discover the benefits of Skylights.
 Is there any other glazing application that has quite the same impact as a Skylight?
-Whether it be for aesthetics, natural light, ventilation or energy savings, Skylights will always contribute positively, doing so with a sense of mystique and elegance, a certain je ne sais quoi unrivalled by other glass fittings.
+Whether it be for aesthetics, natural light, or energy savings, Skylights will contribute with a sense of elegance; a certain je ne sais quoi unrivalled by other glass fittings.
 In this piece, we’ll delve into the big four Skylight highlights, the things that make this particular form of roof application so desirable to homeowners, and how you can get the best out of yours.

 Skylights.
 Named as they allow light to enter your home from the sky.
 Pretty simple when you think about it.
 According to one source, the first Skylights actually date back as far as ancient Rome, suggesting that we’re not the first civilisation of humans to enjoy receiving natural light whilst indoors.
 However, it wasn’t until 1941 that someone had the bright idea of putting a non-leaking window in the ceiling.

-Since the turn of the century, Skylights have grown in popularity immeasurably, with them now being commonplace in modern housing extensions up and down the country.
+Since the turn of the century, Skylights have grown in popularity, now being commonplace in modern housing extensions up and down the country.
 But why?
 What about Skylights makes them a superb addition to the modern home?
 Allow us to explain…

-Skylights are what we call in the glass industry a “vertical light source”.
+Skylights are a “vertical light source”.
 This is the primary and most obvious aspect of why Skylights are a prudent purchase.
 But do you know of all the benefits that this vertical natural light provides to us humans?
 There are a few…

-It wakes you up.
-According to well-known neuroscientist Dr Alex Huberman, exposing yourself to vertical light is one of the best things you can do to feel more awake early in the morning.
+It can wake you up.
+According to one source, exposing yourself to vertical light is one of the best things you can do to feel more awake early in the morning.
 This is because your light-receptor cells in your eyes are located towards the bottom of the eye, meaning that light from a high vantage point serves to stimulate these cells more effectively.

 Having a skylight in your home allows you to receive this natural light!
 Making you feel more awake and ready to face the day.

-It helps you sleep.
+It can help you sleep.
 Another benefit of this vertical natural light exposure is the impact it has on your circadian hormones, in particular melatonin.
-Receiving plentiful natural light from such a source throughout your day is a sure-fire way to regulate your melatonin levels, and lead to a more restful slumber when this light subsides in the evening.
+Receiving plentiful natural light from such a source throughout your day is good way to regulate your melatonin levels, and lead to a more restful slumber when this light subsides in the evening.

-It boosts your mood.
+It can boost your mood.
 Another chemical shown in studies to be well-calibrated by natural light exposure is your mood-regulation hormone, Serotonin.
-So much so in fact, that one of the first ports-of-call for an individual suffering from Seasonal Affective Disorder (SAD) is something that is referred to as “bright light therapy”, a process by which the individual is exposed to bright lights in an attempt to boost serotonin production.
+So much so in fact, that one of the first ports-of-call for an individual suffering from Seasonal Affective Disorder (SAD) is something that is referred to as “bright light therapy”, a process by which the individual is exposed to bright light in an attempt to boost serotonin production.

-What’s “that modern aesthetic” I hear you ask.
+“What does a modern aesthetic look like?”
+I hear you ask.
 It’s probably easier if we show you…

 One big benefit of installing Skylights in your home is the heavenly visuals.
 On top of the large quantity of natural light that you’re now receiving and feeling the many benefits of (covered earlier), you’ve now also got a space that sparks intense envy deep in the souls of your house guests.